 Combine all ingredients to a blender and blend until creamy and smooth.
 Garnish with banana slices and a few sprinkles of oats and enjoy!

-Btw, oatmeal helps boost breast milk supply.
+Btw, oatmeal helps to boost breast milk supply.
 I was eating three to four oatmeals every day when I was exclusively pumping.
 This smoothie has oats and protein so it’s win-win!
 You can also add a tablespoon of brewer’s yeast to further enhance the milk-making properties in this smoothie.

 I make this protein shake almost every day and even give one to Leo.
 He absolutely loves it.
 Such an easy way to get more protein into our diets and it tastes so good!